llaville/php-compatinfo/docs/installation.md

 DATABASE_URL="postgresql://db_user:db_password@127.0.0.1:5432/db_name?serverVersion=11&charset=utf8"
 ```

-After installation, or if you change database connection, you have to run following command(s):
+After installation, or if you change database connection, you have to run following command:

-* `bin/phpcompatinfo db:create`
-* `bin/phpcompatinfo db:init`
+* `bin/phpcompatinfo db:new`

 At first run of CompatInfo, `DATABASE_URL` will be set to use default SQLite connection